MojoExMachina/their-computer/_posts/2022-05-11-text-replacements.md

 ---
 title: "Text Replacements"
 date: 2022-02-12
-tags: [macOS, iOS, iPadOS]
+tags: [typography, macOS, iOS, iPadOS]
 ---

 One of my favorite features in the Apple ecosystem is text replacement.
-It allows you to automatically replace custom text with predefined text and is useful in multiple scenarios.
+It allows you to automatically replace custom strings with predefined text and is useful in multiple scenarios – not the least of which being that it enables typographic details .
 Replacements are synchronized between Mac and iOS devices, making workflows easy.

-See below a list of my own text replacements.
+See below my own text replacements.
 Please copy them to your heart’s content.

 ### Typographic Details